-How to create a Kick Drum from any sound
+How to make a Kick Drum

 There are many ways in which you can go about producing a kick, however I've chosen to attempt to create one from a sample.
 And not just any sample either...it's the squeal of my daughter's guinea pig! (named "Coffee" btw).
-Here is the original audio in all it's glory:
+Here is the original audio in all its glory:

 No guinea pigs were harmed in the making of this tutorial.

 I'll be using Ableton for this tutorial, however the concepts are transferrable to any DAW.
-First steps are to load in your sample in your DAW, and grab a couple of free plugins to examine the waveform.
+First steps are to load in your sample in your DAW and grab a couple of free plugins to examine the waveform.
 Here I'm using s(M)exoscope by Smartelectronix and SPAN by Voxengo.

 Next find a good starting point in your sample.
 Try to select a non-crossing point (where the waveform crosses the central line), as this will naturally add more of a transient to the beginning of the sound, which is ideal for a kick sound.

 This can be done within Ableton's Sampler device, but only to a maximum of 4 octaves.
 To get us the rest of the way, drag a Frequency Shifter onto the track, and adjust the fine tuning until the kick is peaking at your desired frequency.

-Next we need to boost the signal.
+Next, we need to boost the signal.
 This can be done either from the Sampler device, or from a Utility plugin.
 Also make sure that you put the sound in mono rather than stereo.
 I've also added some saturation, reducing the output gain to compensate for the increase in drive.

 Listen to each channel separately and by ear decide what action needs to be taken.
 For example, in my case I added a separately tailored Gate effect to control the release on the length of the sound on each channel.
 I also added some saturation to the high end to emphasise the click of the kick, and some compression to the low end.

-Here is the end result:
+Here is the result: